gyulab/gyulab.github.io/_posts/Research@Gatech/2026-08-13-agentic-workflow-tcad.md

   - physics.inc
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;The proposed diff for one generated case should be minimal:
+&nbsp;&nbsp;&nbsp;&nbsp;The diff for each generated case should be minimal:

 ```diff
 - { Name="drain" Voltage=@Vd@ }
 + { Name="drain" Voltage=0.50 }
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;The agent should then report:
+&nbsp;&nbsp;&nbsp;&nbsp;The agent should then report the cases it is ready to run:

 ```text
 Ready to execute 3 cases: